-Chadron State Park, the Pine Ridge, the Museum of the Fur Trade (the largest of its kind), the Sandhills of Nebraska, the Hudson-Meng Bison Site, the Agate Fossil Beds, the Black Hills of South Dakota, and the Hot Springs Mammoth Site provide opportunities for exciting day trips, including sight-seeing, fishing, hunting, hiking, geocaching, mountain biking and skiing.
+Chadron State Park, the Pine Ridge, the Museum of the Fur Trade (the largest of its kind), the Sandhills of Nebraska, the Hudson-Meng Education & Research Center, the Agate Fossil Beds National Monument, the Black Hills of South Dakota, and the Hot Springs Mammoth Site provide opportunities for exciting day trips, including sight-seeing, fishing, hunting, hiking, geocaching, mountain biking and skiing.
 Chadron is also located near the Pine Ridge Indian Reservation, the eighth-largest in America.

-The city of Chadron has a municipal airport with daily flights to Denver International Airport and a modern municipal hospital with a health clinic for students.
+The city of Chadron has a municipal airport (CDR) with daily flights to Denver International Airport and a modern municipal hospital with a health clinic for students.

 Chadron is also home of the headquarters for the United States Department of Agriculture Forest Service operations overseeing two national forests and three national grasslands.

 “Sports Afield” has designated Chadron as one of the “top 50 outdoor sports towns” in the nation and one of the four best mountain biking towns in the United States.
 “Outside Magazine” has selected Dawes County, where Chadron is located, as one of the nation’s top 100 counties in which to live.

 Visit CSC's profile on College Navigator.